AdobeDocs/journey-optimizer.de-DE/help/using/offers/export-catalog/export-offers.md

 >[!NOTE]
 >
->In [diesem Abschnitt](../export-catalog/access-dataset.md) erfahren Sie, wie Sie für die einzelnen Objekte Ihrer Angebotsbibliothek auf die exportierten Datensätze zugreifen können.
+>Erfahren Sie, wie Sie für jedes Objekt Ihrer Angebotsbibliothek in auf die exportierten Datensätze zugreifen können. [diesem Abschnitt](../export-catalog/access-dataset.md).

-Im Folgenden finden Sie eine Liste aller Felder, die im Datensatz **[!UICONTROL Entscheidungsobjekt-Repository – Personalisierte Angebote]** verwendet werden können.
+Im Folgenden finden Sie eine Liste aller Felder, die im **[!UICONTROL Decision Object Repository - Personalized Offers]** Datensatz.

 <!--Personalized offers form the set of choices for a decision.
 The objective for decisioning is to take a large inventory of items and apply numerous constraint rules to that inventory to narrow it down and then to rank the qualifying options according to a criteria.
 The resulting propositions assemble and personalize the experience for specific individuals.-->